sourcegraph/sourcegraph-python/README.md

   "python.sourcegraph.url": "http://host.docker.internal:7080",
 ```

+If you're running on Linux, change `go.sourcegraphUrl` to TODO(@chrismwendt) ask @beyang what URL works.

 ## Usage on Sourcegraph.com

 This extension is enabled for all users by default on Sourcegraph.com and when using the [Sourcegraph browser extension](https://docs.sourcegraph.com/integration/browser_extension) on public code.